Frequently Asked QuestionsHow often should I get my eyes checked?

-It is recommended to have your eyes checked every 1-2 years.
-For patients with medical conditions such as Diabetes, High blood pressure and Rheumatology conditions, cataracts, glaucoma, etc, it is recommended to have an examination at least once a year, if not more often.
+It is recommended to have your eyes checked annually.
+For patients with medical conditions such as diabetes, high blood pressure and rheumatology conditions, cataracts, glaucoma, etc, it is recommended to have an examination at least once a year, if not more often.
 The frequency will be determined by the medical status of your condition.

 How much is my visit?

-The office fees will range depending on your visit and the complexity of the visit.
-Please call each office for more details>
+The office fees will range depending on your visit type and the complexity of each visit.

 Is there a fee for my follow up visits?